Hingol National Park

-Hingol National Park or Hungol National Park is one of the largest national parks in Pakistan, located in the Makran coastal region along and to the north of Pakistan's Arabian Sea coast.
-The park covers an area of about 6,100 km2 and is located 190 km from Karachi in the three districts of Gwadar, Lasbela and Awaran in Balochistan.
+Hingol National Park or Hungol National Park is the largest national park in Pakistan, located in the Makran coastal region of Balochistan along the Arabian Sea.
+The park covers an area of about 6,100 km2 and is located 200 km northwest of Karachi in the three districts of Gwadar, Lasbela and Awaran in Balochistan.
 Hingol was declared a national park in 1988.

-The park is named after the southern part of the Hingol River, which flows along the shores of the Arabian Sea and is home to large numbers of waterfowl and a wealth of marine life.
-Hangul National Park contains six distinct ecosystems, as well as both desert and plains regions, making it unique among the national parks of Pakistan.
+The park is named after the Hingol River, which flows through the park and forms an estuary before emptying into the Arabian Sea.
+It hosts a large numbers of waterfowl and a wealth of marine life dolphins, sea turtles, mangroves, fish, and crocodiles.
+Hangul National Park contains several distinct ecosystems, as well as both desert and plains regions, making it unique among the national parks of Pakistan.

-The park is bordered by a dense forest to the north, a barren mountain range to the south, and the Hingol River tributary, which is home to thousands of migratory birds and marsh crocodiles.
+The park is bordered by arid subtropical forest to the north, a barren mountain range to the south, and the Hingol River tributary, which is home to thousands of migratory birds and marsh crocodiles.
 The Gulf of Oman and the Arabian Sea are to the south.

-The park’s unique rock formations have been attracting tourists from all over the country for some time - notably since the completion of the Makran Coastal Highway in 2004.
+The park's unique rock formations have been attracting tourists from all over the country since the completion of the Makran Coastal Highway in 2004.

 Wildlife

 Hingol National Park is a natural sanctuary for endangered wildlife in Pakistan.
 It is home to about 257 plant and 289 animal species, including 35 mammals, aquatic animals, amphibians, reptiles and migratory birds, including hundreds of rare species.
 Marsh crocodiles are regularly spotted on the coastline adjacent to Hingol National Park, and there are an estimated 60 crocodiles in various places.

-The Hangul Bay has a large number of other aquatic life including Indo-Pacific dolphins and green & olive turtles, and various rare species of fish and turtles live in the coastal areas adjacent to Hangul National Park.
+The Hingul Bay has a large number of other aquatic life including Indo-Pacific dolphins and green & olive turtles, and various rare species of fish and turtles live in the coastal areas adjacent to Hangul National Park.
 These turtles come to the beach every night in August to lay their eggs at night.
 Increasing plastic pollution on the shores made it difficult for them to dig, so the female turtles left without laying eggs.
 Since then, the number of these turtles on the shores of Sindh and Balochistan has dropped significantly.